Sriram611/petclinic-env/README.md

 Veterinary clinic operations involve a class of real-world decision-making that has never been modelled as a reinforcement learning environment.
-Every existing OpenEnv environment falls into one of two categories — games (Wordle, Chess, Catch, 2048) or developer tools (code execution, echo server, browser automation).
 PetClinic-Env is the first environment in the OpenEnv ecosystem that simulates a real healthcare operations workflow.